- Hundreds of SPACs affected by SEC warrant accounting guidance

 “It’s created a huge mess,” said Kristi Marvin, founder of SPACInsider, a research firm that tracks the deals.
 “It’s just a lot of paperwork everyone’s going to have to get through.”

-The SEC called out accounting for warrants—incentives that allow to buy shares at a set price in the future and are a near universal feature of blank-check company deals.
+The SEC called out accounting for warrants—incentives that allow investors to buy shares at a set price in the future and are a near universal feature of blank-check company deals.
 Depending on complex accounting rules that can trip up even the most seasoned accountants, warrants may be classified as either liabilities or equity on company balance sheets.

 Prior to the April 12 announcement, most SPACs classified the warrants as equity.
 Under accounting rules outlined in ASC 815, liabilities must be recorded at fair value, a measurement technique that can make companies record swings in their earnings.
 The underlying economics and the company’s cash flows don’t change, but it’s a lot of work to tweak the accounting and determine knock-on effects.
 Hundreds of companies are affected, Marvin said.